Intellectual Property Law

 April 30, 2013

-Abstract: The entire cosmos has been hopelessly hooked on humanity's music ever since "Year Zero" (1977 to us), when American pop songs first reached alien ears.
+The entire cosmos has been hopelessly hooked on humanity's music ever since "Year Zero" (1977 to us), when American pop songs first reached alien ears.
 This addiction has driven a vast intergalactic society to commit the biggest copyright violation since the Big Bang.
 The resulting fines and penalties have bankrupted the whole universe.
 We humans suddenly own everything-and the aliens are not amused.
-Nick Carter, a lawyer who knows a thing or two about copyright law, may be the only thing standing between us and total destruction.
+Join author and entrepreneur Rob Reid for a unique look at the institution of copyright law, followed by a conversation with David Pashman (General Counsel, Meetup) and a Year Zero book signing.

 The Relationship between the Federal Circuit and the Supreme Court in the Development of Patent Law